-- 5.6.1 However broadband speeds and mobile phone signals continue to be poor: infrastructure needs to be enhanced to cope with both an increase in individual use and the increase in the local population.
-The quality of mobile signal in particular is an evident source of frustration (see Parish Plan 2015, BNDP Business Survey 2018 Supporting Document BEA3). - 5.6.2 Improving rural connectivity aligns with Government policies for local businesses and communities and Benenden aspires to meet Ofcom targets for broadband and mobile coverage across the UK. - 5.6.3 The Ofcom target for broadband is for every household and business to have 'the right to request a broadband service capable of a download speed of at least 10 megabits (Mb), and an upload speed of at least 1 megabit (Mb).'
-The Government's target is for 95% of premises to have access to superfast broadband. - 5.6.4 Developers of the four allocated sites will be required to provide or fund an extension of existing broadband access to hubs at each development, with speeds acceptable to a small, home-based business.
+- 220. Mobile data traffic has been growing at a rate of around 60% a year, boosted by technological development, in both handsets and applications, allowing consumers to carry out ever more activities wirelessly.
+It is clear that online interactions, both personal and commercial will continue to grow.
+The digital economy offers Benenden opportunities to grow local enterprise and reduce commuting miles. - 221.
+However broadband speeds and mobile phone signals continue to be poor: infrastructure needs to be enhanced to cope with both an increase in individual use and the increase in the local population (Ofcom Mobile Data strategy 2016).
+The quality of mobile signal in particular is an evident source of frustration (see Parish Plan 2015, BNDP Business Survey 2018 Supporting Document BEA3). - 222.
+Improving rural connectivity aligns with Government policies for local businesses and communities and Benenden aspires to meet Ofcom targets for broadband and mobile coverage across the UK. - 223.
+The Ofcom target for broadband is for every household and business to have 'the right to request a broadband service capable of a download speed of at least 10 megabits (Mb), and an upload speed of at least 1 megabit (Mb).'
+The Government's target is for 95% of premises to have access to superfast broadband. - 224.
+Developers of the four allocated sites will be required to provide or fund an extension of existing broadband access to hubs at each development, with speeds acceptable to a small, homebased business.
 They will also be required to install boosters at each site to improve mobile phone reception and enable 5G connectivity.